How Do We Compare Trees?

 Are you searching for your ultimate tree?
 Do you want the highest yielding, easiest to grow, most multi-functional, resilient, long living, best tasting fruit, most nutritious fruit, best timber, not-too-tall tree with fruit has no pests or disease?
-The search for perfection was at its height centuries ago.
+The search for perfection for many trees, such as Pears, was at its height centuries ago.
 Our ancestors had done thousands of years of genetic selection.
-But then, in the industrial era, mankind settled on a bland diet where “75 percent of the world’s food was generated from only 12 plants and five animal species”.
+But then, in the industrial era, mankind adopted a bland diet where “75 percent of the world’s food was generated from only 12 plants and five animal species”.

 Our Winner Is…